Sage Bambino Plus Review

 The Cleaning Cycle

-So just put the single basket in (dual wall or basic, doesn’t question) – put one of the cleaning tablets that it comes with, in the little indentation, lock the portafilter in, and press the single and double shot buttons together for at least five seconds, and then both of the shot buttons must be lit up solid – at this point, push either of the shot buttons just once, and the cycle should begin.
+So just put the single basket in (dual wall or standard, doesn’t question) – put among the cleaning tablets that it comes with, in the little indentation, lock the portafilter in, and press the single and double shot buttons together for at least five seconds, and then both of the shot buttons ought to be lit up solid – at this point, push either of the shot buttons truly once, and the cycle ought to begin.

-It’ll go into ready mode once it’s done – at which point literally put the backflush disk somewhere safe, give the portafilter a rinse and empty the drip tray.
+It’ll go into ready mode once it’s done – at which point simply put the backflush disk somewhere safe, give the portafilter a rinse and empty the drip tray.

 Some backflushing tips: